 Located in Changi, Singapore, Changi Hospital was previously known as Royal Air Force (RAF) Hospital and was merged with the Toa Payoh Hospital and renamed as the Changi General Hospital.
 After it was closed in 1997, it sat abandoned for over a decade.

-Regarded as one of the most haunted places in Singapore, Old Changi Hospital was captured by the Japanese forces during World War II, and was used as a healthcare facility for the prisoners-of-war detained at the Changi military base nearby.
+Regarded as one of the most haunted places in Singapore, Old Changi Hospital was captured by the Japanese forces during World War II and was used as a healthcare facility for the prisoners-of-war detained at the Changi military base nearby.

 The uneasy feeling of the visitors was probably brought by those people who lost their lives in the hands of the Japs and are still seeking revenge, up to this time.
-According to some, the terrifying moments, excitement, and adventures were not worth in exchange of what “followed” them home.
+According to some, the terrifying moments, excitement, and adventures were not worth in exchange for what “followed” them home.